heartandhandstraining/smart-brain/README.md

 You can grab Clarifai API key [here](https://www.clarifai.com/) -->

-- Deployed on Heroku.
+- The full version of the app is deployed on Heroku.
 You can open it [here](https://smart-brain-jasmine.herokuapp.com/).

 - You can find the code for backend and server [here](https://github.com/jiaxuanc/smart-brain-api).